OmarElkadi2020/prayer/Readme.md

 # Prayer Player

-Prayer Player is a Python application that automatically plays the Adhan (Islamic call to prayer) at the correct times.
-It fetches prayer times from an online API, schedules the Adhan playback, and can even integrate with your **google** calendar to block out busy slots.

-It is designed to run as a background service on Linux desktops (specifically tested on Ubuntu 22.04 with GNOME).
+Prayer Player helps you stay consistent with your prayers by automating prayer time scheduling and reminders.
+It fetches accurate prayer times, plays the Adhan automatically, and can reserve time in your calendar so you never miss a prayer.
+Designed to run quietly in the background, it makes it easy to prioritize your daily prayers without manual effort.

-## Features
+## Feature
 -   **Automatic Prayer Times:** Fetches daily prayer times for any city using the aladhan.com API.
 -   **Scheduling:** Uses `APScheduler` to reliably schedule the Adhan and other actions.
 -   **Audio Playback:** Plays the Adhan audio file at the scheduled times.